-There are four main categories of foods that cause bad breath by activating the bacteria that produce the smelly sulfur compounds.
+There are four main food categories that activate the bacteria that produce these foul smelling sulfur compounds.

-Sugars - Stay away from foods that contain sugar.
-The bacteria that cause bad breath use sugars as a super fuel.
-Candies, mints, and chewing gum that contain sugar do not help to eliminate bad breath.
-In fact, the sugar in most breath mints actually causes the bad breath bacteria to become super active and create even more offensive, sulfur compounds.
-The strong, mint or fruit flavorings only mask your bad breath.
-They don’t do anything to combat the bacteria that are causing your bad breath.
-They actually make your breath worse.
+Sugars – Bacteria that cause bad breath use sugars as a super fuel.
+Candies, mints, and chewing gum that contain sugar do not eliminate this problem.
+In fact, the sugar in most breath mints actually causes the anaerobic bacteria to become super active and create even more offensive, sulfur compounds.
+Strong mint or fruit flavors mask foul breath, but do nothing to combat the bacteria causing this problem, and further, can make your breath worse.

-TheraBreath products are formulated to not only attack bacterial odors but also the smells associated with pungent foods, no matter how stinky.
+TheraBreath products are formulated to not only attack bacterial odors, but also the smells associated with pungent foods, no matter how malodorous.
 So, enjoy smelly foods to your heart's delight.
-Just use TheraBreath Toothpaste and TheraBreath Oral Rinse twice daily and after you eat to keep from smelling like what you ate, or worse.
-Also, remember to keep plenty of TheraBreath Lozenges or TheraBreath Chewing Gum with you so you can destroy bad breath even when you're on the go!
+Simply use TheraBreath Toothpaste and TheraBreath Oral Rinse twice daily and after you eat to prevent smelling like what you ate, or worse.
+Also, remember to keep plenty of TheraBreath Lozenges or TheraBreath Chewing Gum on hand, so you can fresehn your breath even when you're on the go!